MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADAccountPassword.md

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
 The WhatIf switch causes the command to simulate its results.
-By using this switch, you can view what changes would occur without having to commit those changes.
+Using this switch allows you to view changes that would occur, without having to commit those changes.

 > [!NOTE]
 > -WhatIf command works in Windows Server 2016 and the accompanying Remote Server Administration Tools (RSAT) package.